 A few months later under a similar arrangement between the Dutch and Australian military command a second squadron was installed, named 12 Squadron.
 This squadron moved from Archerfield to Merauke in the southern part of Dutch New Guinea – the only unoccupied territory in NEI.

-As the busy Archerfield airfield was not suitable for the training of the Dutch crews, the 18 Squadron was transferred to Canberra, in April 1942.
+As the busy Archerfield airfield was not suitable for the training of the Dutch crews, the 18 Squadron was officially formed in Canberra, in April 1942.

 Captain Boot received the boot